 The Food and Beverage Industry is no different than any other type of business.
 Generally speaking, Federal and State law dictates that all employees are entitled to two 10-minute rest breaks during an 8-hour shift and at least a half-hour for lunch.

 The law also provides for compensation if you are unable to take these breaks.
 Usually an extra hour of pay, per 8-hour shift, if you received no meal or 10-minute breaks.
-The laws vary.
+The laws vary across different industries.

 Whether you get paid for these breaks is another issue.
 You will most likely have to sign out for your lunch break – but not for the “rest periods.”
 Restroom breaks are not considered “breaks” or “rest” periods.